 CRITERIA: At the completion of this activity, you should be able to:

-1. For the facility TS, as designated by your supervisor, be able to identify each TS section, discuss the general content of the requirements contained in each section, the basis for issuing the requirements
+1. For the facility TS, as designated by your supervisor, be able to identify each TS section, discuss the general content of the requirements contained in each section, and the basis for issuing the requirements.
+Be able to discuss how the format and layout of the plant specific TS differs from the vendor standard TS.
+Note: depending on the licensee, the differences may not be significant if the licensee has adopted a recent edition of the Improved for TS.

 2. Discuss the following with respect to the operating license: legal basis, purpose, license conditions, and how the license can be changed.